 STATEMAP over the past fifteen years has helped support detailed mapping of bedrock and surficial deposits in seventeen counties (Chaffee, Clear Creek, Costilla, Delta, Douglas, Eagle, El Paso, Garfield, Lake, La Plata, Mesa, Moffat, Montrose, Park, Pitkin, Routt, and Summit).
-This new geologic map information is regularly incorporated into decision-making on a wide variety of local and countywide issues that include–
+This new geologic map information is regularly incorporated into decision-making on a wide variety of local and countywide issues that include:

-- protecting ground water
+- protecting ground water;

-- locating new municipal wells
+- locating new municipal wells;

-- siting waste-disposal facilities
+- siting waste-disposal facilities;

-- identifying potential mineral resources
+- identifying potential mineral resources;

-- protecting home-owners from geologic hazards
+- protecting home-owners from geologic hazards; and

 The results of Colorado’s STATEMAP program are used by planners and decision makers at the state, county, and municipal levels of government.
-Recently, Colorado STATEMAP quadrangles were used as the scientific basis for preparing–
+Recently, Colorado STATEMAP quadrangles were used as the scientific basis for preparing:

-- a resource map of sand and gravel for Garfield County
+- a resource map of sand and gravel for Garfield County;

-- a geologic hazard map for Clear Creek County
+- a geologic hazard map for Clear Creek County;

-- a post-wildfire debris flow map in La Plata County
+- a post-wildfire debris flow map in La Plata County;

-- a geologic hazard map for Montrose County
+- a geologic hazard map for Montrose County;

-- a Denver Basin aquifer map
+- a Denver Basin aquifer map.

 Another recent STATEMAP quad was used as the basis for detailed mapping of a proposed state park near Cheyenne Mountain.